estelle/Code-Of-Conduct/README.md

 * Believe what the person is saying & do not attempt to disqualify what they have to say.
 * Ask for tips / help with avoiding making the offense in the future.
 * Apologize and ask forgiveness.
+* Remember that no one owes you a response.

 Failing to follow the community guidelines as described in this document carries consequences.
 Admins reserve the right to suspend any account if we receive a complaint(s).